Looking for the best things to do in Milos? You’re in the right place!

 The final stop that shouldn’t be missed on the island is the Milos Mining Museum in Adamas.

-In Adamas, the museum not only delves into this rich history but also exhibits a diverse array of minerals, gemstones, and geological formations unique to Milos.
+In the museum, you’ll discover the island’s mining history and see a fascinating collection of minerals, gemstones, and geological formations unique to Milos.

 Essential Travel Tips for Milos